-- Currently enrolled students must submit an NCE sign-up form to receive an exam application.
+- Currently enrolled students must submit an NCE sign-up form to receive an exam application from NBCC.

-- Contact Lydia Stewart, exam administrator if you have questions.
+- Contact Lydia Ewonus, exam administrator if you have questions.

-- Applications are emailed by NBCC between late November and January.
+- Applications are emailed by NBCC between late September and early December.
 Check spam and/or junk filters.

 - Follow the application instructions to benefit from student pricing.